AlexiaDelorme/project-exoplanets/README.md

 Please find below the list of improvements I would like to add to this project:

+###### Cumulative stacked bar chart (for detections per year)
+- As it is discussed in the "known issues" of the testing section, I was not able to implement a cumulative stacked bar chart to display cumulative detections per year with the breakdown by discovery method
+- I would like to add this feature in the near future

 ###### Use API for loading data
-- I would like to integrate the NASA API so that the user can update the sample with the latest records available, chose specific coloumn fields for the dataset.
+- I would like to integrate the NASA API so that the user can update the sample with the latest records available, chose specific column fields for the dataset.

 ###### Increase interactivity with user
-- Thanks to the previous improvement, I could add more interactivity in the choice of data the user wants to display in the dashboard.
+- Thanks to the previous improvement, I could add more interactivity in the choice of data the user can display in the dashboard.
 For example: instead of chosing between some pre-plotted scatter plots, the user could choose the data he wants to plot for correlations (mass vs. density, orbital period vs. mass etc...).
-This would add a lot more flexibility and could answer the needs of more advanced audience in Astrophysics.
+- This would add a lot more flexibility and could answer the needs of more advanced audience in Astrophysics.

 ###### Add indicators on graphs
 - I also would like to add markers/indications to provide a referentiel to the user regarding the data that are being displayed (Example: display the age of the sun in the stellar age graph...)

-*All those improvements could make my project even more fun to learn from but also could be useful for a wide range of users.*

 ## Technologies Used